readthedocs/sphinx-autoapi/docs/reference/config.rst

    A directory that has user-defined templates to override our default templates.
-   The path can either be absolute, or relative to the root of the documentation directory (ie the directory with the ``conf.py`` file).
+   The path can either be absolute, or relative to the source directory of your documentation files.
    An path relative to where `sphinx-build` is run is allowed for backwards compatibility only and will be removed in a future version.